kimtth/awesome-azure-openai-llm/README.md

   - [FreshLLMs](https://arxiv.org/abs/2310.03214): [[cnt](https://scholar.google.com/scholar?hl=en&as_sdt=0%2C5&q=arxiv%3A+2310.03214)]: Fresh Prompt, Google search first, then use results in prompt.
 Our experiments show that FreshPrompt outperforms both competing search engine-augmented prompting methods such as Self-Ask (Press et al., 2022) as well as commercial systems such as Perplexity.AI. [git](https://www.github.com/freshllms/freshqa) [5 Oct 2023]
   - [RECOMP: Improving Retrieval-Augmented LMs with Compressors](https://arxiv.org/abs/2310.04408): [[cnt](https://scholar.google.com/scholar?hl=en&as_sdt=0%2C5&q=arxiv%3A+2310.04408)]: 1.
 We propose RECOMP (Retrieve, Compress, Prepend), an intermediate step which compresses retrieved documents into a textual summary prior to prepending them to improve retrieval-augmented language models (RALMs).
 2. We present two compressors – an `extractive compressor` which selects useful sentences from retrieved documents and an `abstractive compressor` which generates summaries by synthesizing information from multiple documents.
 3. Both compressors are trained.
 [6 Oct 2023]
   - [Retrieval-Augmentation for Long-form Question Answering](https://arxiv.org/abs/2310.12150): [[cnt](https://scholar.google.com/scholar?hl=en&as_sdt=0%2C5&q=arxiv%3A+2310.12150)]: 1.
 The order of evidence documents affects the order of generated answers 2. the last sentence of the answer is more likely to be unsupported by evidence.
 3. Automatic methods for detecting attribution can achieve reasonable performance, but still lag behind human agreement. `Attribution in the paper assesses how well answers are based on provided evidence and avoid creating non-existent information.` [18 Oct 2023]
-  - [INTERS: Unlocking the Power of Large Language Models in Search with Instruction Tuning](https://arxiv.org/abs/2401.06532): 1.
-INTERS covers 21 search tasks across three categories: query understanding, document understanding, and query-document relationship understanding.
+  - [INTERS: Unlocking the Power of Large Language Models in Search with Instruction Tuning](https://arxiv.org/abs/2401.06532): INTERS covers 21 search tasks across three categories: query understanding, document understanding, and query-document relationship understanding.
 The dataset is designed for instruction tuning, a method that fine-tunes LLMs on natural language instructions. [git](https://github.com/DaoD/INTERS) [12 Jan 2024]
   - [RAG vs Fine-tuning](https://arxiv.org/abs/2401.08406): Pipelines, Tradeoffs, and a Case Study on Agriculture.
 [16 Jan 2024]
   - [The Power of Noise: Redefining Retrieval for RAG Systems](https://arxiv.org/abs/2401.14887): No more than 2-5 relevant docs + some amount of random noise to the LLM context maximizes the accuracy of the RAG.
 [26 Jan 2024]
   - [Corrective Retrieval Augmented Generation (CRAG)](https://arxiv.org/abs/2401.15884): Retrieval Evaluator assesses the retrieved documents and categorizes them as Correct, Ambiguous, or Incorrect1.
 For Ambiguous and Incorrect documents, the method uses Web Search to improve the quality of the information.
 The refined and distilled documents are then used to generate the final output.
 [29 Jan 2024] CRAG implementation by LangGraph [git](https://github.com/langchain-ai/langgraph/blob/main/examples/rag/langgraph_crag.ipynb)
+  - [RAPTOR: Recursive Abstractive Processing for Tree-Organized Retrieval](https://arxiv.org/abs/2401.18059): Introduce a novel approach to retrieval-augmented language models by constructing a recursive tree structure from documents. [git](https://github.com/run-llama/llama_index/blob/main/llama-index-packs/llama-index-packs-raptor/README.md) `pip install llama-index-packs-raptor` / [git](https://github.com/profintegra/raptor-rag) [31 Jan 2024]

   </details>